dotnet/docs/docs/framework/winforms/controls/controls-with-built-in-owner-drawing-support.md

  To draw each item in the control, handle the `DrawItem` event.

- To draw each subitem or column header in the control when the <xref:System.Windows.Forms.ListView.View%2A> property is set to <xref:System.Windows.Forms.View>, handle the `DrawSubItem` and `DrawColumnHeader` events.
+ To draw each subitem or column header in the control when the <xref:System.Windows.Forms.ListView.View%2A> property is set to <xref:System.Windows.Forms.View.Details>, handle the `DrawSubItem` and `DrawColumnHeader` events.

  For more information, including code examples, see the following reference topics: